Besigheim station: History

 In 1873, the Trikotwarenfabrik Mattes, Lutz & Müller knitwear factory was the first industrial company established in Besigheim.
 At the end of 1874, the local business association urged an extension of the station, but the state railway declined.

 In 1880, the royal government declared that Besigheim’s toll for road and bridge maintenance was outdated.
 The town had to continue without the Wegzoll and lost a source of income.

 In 1883, the old oil mill on the Neckar was converted into an industrial mill and it was renamed in 1889 as the Besigheimer Ölfabrik ("Besigheim oil factory").
 After a major fire in 1904, the management decided to move to a new location north of the station (now BASF).
 This allowed a railway siding to be built to the factory.

 In 1888, the post office moved into a new building in the immediate vicinity of the station.
 The vacant spaces in the station building were now available for the State Railways, once again delaying the need to enlarge the building.

 The State Railways opened a second track between Bietigheim and Nordheim on 15 September 1894.
 It expanded the station building with a single-storey annex on its northern side in 1901.

 There was an air raid on the railway tracks and Bietigheimer Straße on 1 April 1945.
 Four people were killed.

 Deutsche Bundesbahn completed the electrification of the line between Bietigheim and Heilbronn on 1 June 1959.
 The station building received an additional single-storey annex on its southern side.

 In the 1990s, the council increasingly campaigned for the reconstruction of the station forecourt.
 This was carried out in 1999.
 A new commercial building and parking for rail passengers emerged.
 Besigheim station was downgraded to a halt, as it no longer had any sidings.

 Operations

-The station is served by Regionalbahn trains and Regional-Express trains on the Stuttgart-Würzburg route in the early and late hours.
 Trains to Heilbronn, Neckarsulm, Osterburken and Würzburg stop at platform 1 and trains to Stuttgart stop at platform 2.

 Besigheim station is classified by Deutsche Bahn as a category 5 station.